RomanKubiak/ctrlr/README.md

-First you need to build the AU_wrapper library that simplifies the build a lot, it's located in Builds/Generated/Mac/AU_Wrapper, it will create a .a library and try to put it in /usr/local/lib if it fails, do that manualy (permission problems)
+First you need to build the AU_wrapper library that simplifies the build a lot, it's located in Builds/Generated/Mac/AU_Wrapper, it will create a .a library and try to put it in /usr/local/lib if it fails, do that manually (permission problems)

 Open the corresponding Xcode project in Builds/Generated/Mac, after that just build it, in case of errors you are on your own, the amount of changes between Xcode versions and OSX versions is impossible